Who We Are

 Congratulations to our 2016 State Champion Lyndon DeFoe

-The Poetry Out Loud State Finals took place on March 4.
-Congratulations to our 2016 State Champion Lyndon DeFoe of University High School Academy in Southfield who will go to Washington D.C. to compete at Nationals in May.
-Ask your community high school if they are participating in Poetry Out Loud.
+Congratulations to our 2016 State Champion Lyndon DeFoe of University High School Academy in Southfield.
+Lyndon went to Washington D.C. to compete at Nationals in May.
+Ask your community high school if they are participating in Poetry Out Loud 2017.
+Teachers can submit their Teacher/School Application now – it is available online.